 “If you look closely at many handwriting fonts, the scripted letters are repeated without variation—nothing like the actual art of writing with a pen or pencil,” notes Waterhouse in the project’s manifesto. “[Handwriting] varies depending on mood, speed, and materials used.”
 The Albert Einstein font will have at least four variations on each letter, creating a lines of text that are more “life-like,” they say.
 An automatic script will adjust the letter’s style based on previously used characters, so the effect will be that no two successive letters will look alike.

 The font is being designed to be compatible with PC, Linux and Mac operating systems and will work on mobile phones and tablets.

-“This project aims to support the value of penmanship as a fundamental quality of human intelligence and culture worthy of continued instruction.”
 The irony of typing with handwritten script on digital devices is not lost on its creators.
 Paying tribute to science’s favorite poster boy is actually just one of their goals.
 Geisler and Waterhouse are really asking deeper questions about the diminishing (or evolving) role of our flawed, variable penmanship as a conduit of thought in today’s pixel-perfect landscape.